Toasterf1sh/screenshotter/README.md

 # screenshotter
 Takes a screenshot of each page of a e-reader textbook.

-(May have to adjust the mouse position based on the location of the page-turn button)
+1. Enter the coordinates of the page turn button on the e-reader interface
+2. Enter in the dimensions of the top  of the e-reader page
+3. Start program